Voultapher/Presentations/cppcon2017WebService/present.md

 Note:
-- For those of you thinking they are having a dejavu, yes it look very similar to the uWebSockets interface.
+- For those of you thinking they are having a dejavu, yes sending looks very similar to the uWebSockets interface.
 - Again we write a pointer, size and opcode.
 - IncludeOS does not have native broadcast support.
 We'll learn how to implement it once we look at the Beast example. >>